 Included: Tuition for 3 credits, accommodations in university student housing, hotel accommodations in Paphos, welcome and farewell dinners, guided tours and excursions as described in itinerary, transportation for excursions and visits, airport transfer on arrival and departure dates, international emergency medical insurance.

-Not included: Airfare*, passport and visa fees, most meals, personal spending, required textbooks and/or course materials. *Note: Participants must arrange their own airfare once instructed to do so by the Mason Global Education Office.
+Not included: Airfare*, passport and visa fees, most meals, personal spending, required textbooks and/or course materials.

 Students on MasonGEO programs must pay the advertised program cost in order to participate.
 This cost will be made in three payments (Deposit + First Payment + Final Payment).
 Students using financial aid can provide additional paperwork in lieu of deposit and final balance payments.